 A person with diabetes should see their doctor regularly to monitor and manage their diabetes.

-They may also wish to consult a doctor who specializes in treating new or worsening fatigue that interferes with daily life.
+They may also wish to consult a doctor specializing in treating new or worsening fatigue that interferes with daily life.

-People should seek medical attention for fatigue that occurs alongside other symptoms, such as fever, chills, or malaise, as these could indicate an infection.
+People should seek urgent medical attention for fatigue alongside other symptoms, such as fever, chills, or malaise, as these may indicate an infection.

 People with diabetes commonly experience persistent fatigue.